islamzaltaa-hub/islamzaltaa-hub/README.md

 ##   Booking App

 A complete mobile application designed for booking services in a simple and efficient way.
-The app allows users to browse available services, select suitable time slots, and confirm bookings بسهولة.
+The app allows users to browse available services, select suitable time slots, and confirm bookings .

 It includes user authentication, dynamic data handling, and smooth navigation between screens.
 The focus was on building a real-world service-based application that solves an actual problem and improves user experience.